-A motor vehicle accident is one of the most common causes of death in Houston and the United States.
+A car accident is one of the most common causes of death in Houston and the United States.
 Several factors and legal issues arise from a car accident, making it imperative to understand the law’s different aspects and positions.
-A Houston car accident lawyer at Calhoun Meredith is a resource all plaintiffs need.
+A Houston car accident attorney at Calhoun Meredith is a resource all drivers need.

 A traffic collision occurs when private or commercial vehicles collide with another vehicle, pedestrian, animal, road debris, and other stationary debris.
 It can be a tree, pole, building, fence, or mailbox.
 The impacts result in long-term consequences and fatalities.

-In Texas, motor vehicle accidents occur daily as no one can control others' actions.
-Auto accident attorneys help navigate the legal process.
-Below, we highlight the most common types of car accidents in Houston city limits..
+In Houston, car accidents occur daily as no one can control others' actions.
+Car accident attorneys help navigate the legal process.
+Below, we highlight the most common types of car accidents in Houston city limits.

-Rear-end collisions account for many crashes in Houston and the United States.
+Rear-end collisions account for many car crashes in Houston and the United States.
 A rear-end accident happens when one car hits another in front of it from the rear.
-It is usually the result of drunk drivers going behind the wheel, speeds, and distracted driving..
+It is usually the result of drunk drivers going behind the wheel, speeding, and distracted driving.

 Most times, it occurs in heavy, slow traffic.
-Rear-end car accident often result in severe injuries for the survivors.
+Rear-end car accidents often result in severe injuries for the survivors.
 Rear-end accident situations call for a Houston accident lawyer for their expertise in navigating the complex legal road ahead.